k-nadia/project-3/README.md

 - View the current weather forecast, so I can plan my immediate activities accordingly.
 - See the daily weather forecast, so I can plan my week and make informed decisions about upcoming events.
 - Be notified of any national weather alerts, so I can stay safe and prepared for potential severe weather conditions.
-- Access historical weather data, so I can compare current conditions with past trends and make long-term plans.
+- View the app's weather data history and be able to clear the history, so I can access and delete data I have viewed in the app.
 - Use a simple and intuitive interface, so I can navigate the application easily without needing extensive instructions.

 As a developer, I wish to: